 This set-up makes things easier at soundchecks which can be tedious and frustrating affairs.
 At the Cambridge Corn Exchange, things go reasonably well but Eugene is not happy about a slapback on his bass drum.

-For vocalist Paula Gilmer, things are less complicated with her not needing to set-up or clear-up equipment; “Mine’s easiest” she laughs, “just the tambourine”.
-But she works closely with the band’s manager on the business side and as the pretty face of the band, she is the first to go and meet the public after TMP’s and OMD’s performances.
+For Paula, things are less complicated with her not needing to set-up or clear-up equipment; “Mine’s easiest” she laughs, “just the tambourine”.
+But she works closely with the band’s manager Una Fagan on the business side and as the pretty face of the band, she is the first to go and meet the public after TMP’s and OMD’s performances.

 TINY MAGNETIC PETS are treated well by OMD and their crew.
 However, this is not always been the case with support acts on tours with other major acts.
 One artist wasn’t spoken to by the headliner, while the crew blanked them on the tour bus.
 They were even asked to reduce the number of items they had for sale on the merchandise stand.